rizinorg/cutter/docs/source/user-docs/preferences/analysis.rst

 Analysis Options
 ================

-Cutter will use the underlying radare2 analysis options to analyze a binary.
+Cutter will use the underlying rizin analysis options to analyze a binary.
 These options are usually configured when the binary is first loaded.
 However, they can be later changed using the Analysis dialog, and a new analysis that takes these options into account can then be performed.